The health risks of too much alcohol

-The health risks from drinking too much alcohol
+What are the risks from drinking too much?

-- Binge drinking, when you have six or more drinks at one time, is a serious problem in Ireland.
-A standard drink is about 10 grams of pure alcohol in Ireland and one standard drink is a half pint of beer OR a small glass of wine OR one pub measure of spirits.
-Click here to see pictures and more detail on standard drinks and binge drinking.
+Binge drinking is when you have six or more drinks at one time, this is a serious problem in Ireland.
+A standard drink is about 10 grams of pure alcohol in Ireland and one standard drink is a half pint of beer or a small glass of wine or one pub measure of spirits

-- In the long term (this goes for most of us who regularly drink more than the recommended amounts) alcohol can damage your brain, heart, stomach, reproductive organs and nerves.
+In the long term, if you regularly drink more than the recommended amounts, alcohol can damage your brain, heart, stomach, reproductive organs and nerves.

 Regularly drinking too much can lead to dependency or addiction.
 Alcoholism is terrible for your health and can also ruin relationships, families, your finances and your enjoyment of life.